jonasjohansson/nava.community/src/technology-grant.md

     <img src="https://github.com/laserpilot/Guide_To_Projectors_For_Interactive_Installations/raw/master/images/maintenance.jpg" />
 </figure>
 <section class="expired">
-    <p>We are happy to announce a projector grant in collaboration with multimedia power house <a href="https://adapt.se/">Adapt</a>.
-This is for you who is working on your audiovisual performance or installation and are in need of great equipment.
-Since this grant depends heavily on Adapts current inventory applications are accepted through the year.</p>
+    <p>We are thrilled to announce a technology grant in collaboration with multimedia power house <a href="https://adapt.se/">Adapt</a>.
+This is for you who is working on your audiovisual performance or installation and are in need of projectors.
+Since this grant depends heavily on Adapts current inventory, applications are reviewed continuously.</p>
     <p>New to projectors?
 Read <a href="https://github.com/laserpilot/Guide_To_Projectors_For_Interactive_Installations/blob/master/Guide%20to%20Projectors%20for%20Interactive%20Installations.md">this fantastic guide to projectors</a> by Blair Neal and explore <a href="https://www.projectorcentral.com/">Projector Central</a> to read the latest reviews and get specific.</p>
     <h3>Apply</h3>
     <ul>